oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     [3, "email", "String", ["[0"], ""]
 ]]
 ```
-IDL or property tables are preferred for use in documentation, but conformance is based on the normative JSON form.
+IDL or property tables are preferred for use in documentation, but conformance is based on normative JSON data.

 ## 2.4 Implementation